Jump to:

 15. Arch in the riad

-The owner of this garden added an arch into the mix to frame the view of the beautifully painted niche.
+The owner of this garden added an arch into the mix to frame the view of the beautifully focal point fountain.
 The patterned tiling decorates the interior of the alcove seating area.

 16. Nomadic decorations

-Berber rugs and cushions, poufs, foutas, terracotta pots, and rustic wooden furniture.
+Berber rugs and cushions, pouffes, foutas, terracotta pots, and rustic wooden furniture.
 It seems like the nomadic decoration of the riads of Marrakech hasn’t finished inspiring us.

 The proof is this.